kyma-project/kyma/components/event-publisher-proxy/README.md

 ## Overview

-The Event Publisher Proxy receives Cloud Event publishing requests from the cluster workloads (microservice or Serverless functions) and redirects them to the Enterprise Messaging Service Cloud Event Gateway.
+The Event Publisher Proxy legacy and Cloud Event publishing requests from the cluster workloads (microservice or Serverless functions) and redirects them to the Enterprise Messaging Service Cloud Event Gateway.

 ## Prerequisites